hedyhefty/wooshyaApp/README.md

 # wooshyaApp
-* Website for international student career in japan.
+* Career website for international student in japan.

 * Designed by ST Wang and ZZ Zhang.